nresilience/NResilience/README.md

 NResilience is built for high-performance .NET applications:

 - **Low overhead.** A flat execution path ensures that cost doesn't grow as you add more policy settings.
+Overhead is one allocation per call, and that ceiling is gated in CI.
 - **Built-in analyzers.** Seven diagnostics ship with the package to prevent silent failures.
 - **Native AOT.** Fully compatible with `net8.0` and `net10.0` trimming and AOT publishing.